openeuler-mirror/rockchip/README.en.md

 Applicable RK3588 development board:

-The development board that have been tested are as follows, and the other types of RK3588 development board are to be tested.
+The development boards that have been tested are as follows, and the other types of RK3588 development boards are to be tested.

 1. Firefly ROC-RK3588S-PC